peter-sattler/stats-api/README.md

 * May 2025 (v2.0.0) - Upgraded to Java 24
 * November 2025 (v2.0.1) - Upgraded to Spring Boot 4
-  * [SpringDoc doesn't work well with Spring Boot 4](https://github.com/springdoc/springdoc-openapi/issues/3157), so new API versioning was not added
+  * [SpringDoc doesn't work well with Spring Boot 4](https://github.com/springdoc/springdoc-openapi/issues/3157), so new API versioning feature was not added

 Pete Sattler
 November 2025